 Avoid moderate/heavy cardiovascular exercise and moderate/heavy lifting for 5 to 7 days.
-For surgeries on the lower leg, keep the leg elevated as much as possible for the day of surgery, and avoid running for 2 weeks.
-Avoid swimming, use of hot tubs, or soaking in a bath until stitches are removed.
+For surgeries on the lower leg, keep the leg elevated as much as possible for the day of surgery.
+Avoid swimming, use of hot tubs, or soaking in a bath until the site is healed.